 The first study year is characterized by a university-specific offering of disciplinary education that builds on and expands upon the students' entrance qualifications.
 Students select introductory modules for a total of 45 CP from the CHOICE area of a variety of study programs, of which 15-45 CP will belong to their intended major.
-A unique feature of our curriculum structure allows students to select their major freely upon entering Constructor University.
-The team of Academic Advising Services offers curriculum counseling to all Bachelor students independently of their major, while Academic Advisors, in their capacity as contact persons from the faculty, support students individually in deciding on their major study program.
+A unique feature of our curricular structure allows students to select their major freely upon entering Constructor University.
+The team of Academic Advising Services offers curricular counseling to all Bachelor students independently of their major, while Academic Advisors support students in their decision-making regarding their major study program as contact persons from the faculty.

-To pursue Global Economics and Management as a major, the following CHOICE modules at least 30 CP need to be taken as mandatory (m) modules:
+To pursue International Business Administration as a major, students take the following mandatory (m) CHOICE modules (30 CP):

-- CHOICE Module: Microeconomics (m, 7.5 CP) - CHOICE Module: Macroeconomics (m, 7.5 CP) - CHOICE Module: Introduction to International Business (m, 7.5 CP) - CHOICE Module: Introduction to Finance and Accounting (m, 7.5 CP)
+- CHOICE Module: Introduction to International Business (m, 7.5 CP) - CHOICE Module: Introduction to Finance and Accounting (m, 7.5 CP) - CHOICE Module: Microeconomics (m, 7.5 CP) - CHOICE Module: Macroeconomics (m, 7.5 CP)